 2. Helps in formation of healthy bones and teeth

-The calcium content in muskmelons helps in forming healthy bone and tooth structures in your baby.
+Mulskmelons are considered among calcium-rich foods that help in forming healthy bone and tooth structures in your baby.
 Calcium is vital for both mother and child during pregnancy.

 3. Prevents pregnancy anemia